 Haitian children are considered gifts from God.
-Haitian parents teach their young to protect the family structure and privacy, as well as unconditional respect for all their elders.
+Haitian parents teach their young to protect the family structure and privacy.
 Most Haitian parents leave their children equal inheritances, not favoring sons over daughters.
 At the same time, children are expected to care for their parents and elders when they can no longer take care of themselves, both physically and financially.

 In the traditional Haitian household, especially in the rural areas, the extended family lives together.
 This could mean they all live under the same roof or they live in different structures on a shared property.
 The elderly are respected and thought to have wisdom and experience from which the rest of the family can learn.
 The senior generation is a regular part of daily life and usually helps raise the children as well.

-There are three major practiced religions in Haiti: Catholicism, Protestantism and Voodoo.
+There are three major practiced religions in Haiti: Catholicism, Protestantism, and Vodoo.

-Catholicism is the official state religion of Haiti.
-It was first introduced to the island nation by the Spanish in the 1500s and then the French Capuchins and Jesuits helped establish it as the main organized religion during that time period.
-Currently, Haiti has nearly 10.5 million practicing Catholics, two archdioceses and nine dioceses.
+Catholicism was first introduced to the island nation by the Spanish in the 1500s and then the French Capuchins and Jesuits helped establish it as the main organized religion during that time period.
+Currently, nearly 80% of Haitians are Roman Catholic.
 The official Catholic patron saint is Our Mother of Perpetual Help in Haiti.

 Several different Protestant denominations were introduced to the Haitians in the early 21st century.
-There are currently about one million practicing Haitian Protestants.
 Some of the main denominations include the Baptist Church, the Church of God, the Seventh-Day Adventists, the Church of the Nazarene and the Assembly of God.

-Voodoo is the oldest and most dominant religion in Haiti.
+Vodoo is the oldest and most dominant religion in Haiti and is frequently practiced alongside Christianity.
 This religion is often misunderstood, and many Haitians have taken great pains to hide it from outsiders.
 Practicing Voudons believe there is a life force that connects all living beings and that everything and everyone has a spirit, including animals and elements in nature.
 They also believe that the ancestors' spirits are with them and that they should be honored and respected.
 One of the main components of this religion is the practice of healing rituals done by Voodoo priests, or shamans.
 There are different types of Voodoo in Haiti, such as Rada and Petro, considered white and black magic, respectively.

 21st Century Haiti